enebular/docs/en/InfoMotion/APIReference.md

 clearData
 ---------

-When date range is selected or timeline is toggled or live mod is activted clearData is called then addData is called.
+When date range is selected, timeline is toggled or live mode is activted clearData is called.

 * Parameter: N/A

 resize
 ------

-When browsers widnow changes size resize is called.
+When the browser window changes size resize is called.

 * Parameter: option.width, option.height